broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 The [FastqProcessingSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task uses [sctools](https://github.com/HumanCellAtlas/sctools) to evaluate barcode errors by comparing the Read 1 FASTQ sequences against a whitelist of barcodes created by sequencing prior to the mRNA transfer and library preparation steps of the [Slide-Seq](https://www.science.org/doi/10.1126/science.aaw1219) protocol.

-Barcodes that are more than two edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) from any of the barcode sequences in the whitelist are filtered at this step and not included in the output.
+Barcodes that are more than one edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) from any of the barcode sequences in the whitelist are filtered at this step and not included in the output.
 However, the barcodes are corrected by the [STARsoloFastqSlideSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlign.wdl) task.

 **Barcode trimming**